 - Input those models in Morningstar.
 (We like to use $100,000 for the model portfolio size.)

-Once your models are in Morningstar, you can then run various portfolio and security analysis reports to back-test the performance and volatility of the allocations you've created.
+Once your models are in Morningstar, you can run various portfolio and security analysis reports to back-test the performance and volatility of the allocations you've created.
 After optimizing the portfolios you'd like to use with clients, simply transfer them into your portfolio management software and assign appropriate client accounts to the models.

 The Commonwealth solution.
 We've simplified this process for our affiliated advisors with our Practice360°® Models application.
 Advisors can build models from scratch or use preexisting templates and then manage assets on our fee-based asset management platform.
-With this online tool, advisors can monitor portfolio drift and place trades in seconds to rebalance accounts and bring them back in line with the model.
+With this online tool, our advisors can monitor portfolio drift and place trades in seconds to rebalance accounts and bring them back in line with the model.

-Establish Rebalancing Procedures
+Develop Rebalancing Procedures